jackhudsonnnn/p2picks_football/prototypes/idea_generation/new_modes/new_modes.md

 Pick the type of next score: TD, FG, Safety, No More Scores.

 ### Horse Race
-Bet on which team leads at “settle at”.
+Bet on which team leads at “resolve at” or some defined time.

 ### Choose their Fate
 Predict if the current possession ends in TD, FG, or Turnover.